cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/builders/tables/AbstractTableColumn.rst

 getTable
 ^^^^^^^^

-.. java:method:: @Override public TableBuilder getTable()
+.. java:method:: @Override public Table getTable()
    :outertype: AbstractTableColumn

    :return: The table that the column belongs to.